rjoberon/hadoop-tools/README.md

-where `host:port` points to your namenode (the default is `master.ib:8020`) and `FILE` contains the files to be renamed and their new name - one file per line.
+where `host:port` points to your namenode (the default is `master.ib:8020`) and `FILE` contains the files to be renamed and their new name (space separated, one file per line).
 E.g.:

 ```
 old_name_1 new_name_1